chathushka99/file_storage/README.md

 # file_storage
-This is simple file storage API to save small files in database
+This is simple file storage API to save small files in database. simply run using docker composer